-The fly reel is a relatively modern invention, and it offers some significant advantages - allowing the fisherman to make long casts and allowing a hooked fish to make long runs.
+The fly reel is a relatively modern invention, and it offers a significant advantage - holding extra line so a fisherman can make long casts and a hooked fish to make long runs.
 With every advance, though, something gets left behind.
 In fly fishing, what got left behind was the ability to get drag-free drifts in tricky currents by keeping a light line off the water's surface.
-Also, the direct connection between the angler and the fish was lost, or at least diminished, when fish started pull against the drag instead of the rod.
+Also, the direct connection between the angler and the fish was lost when fish started pulling against the drag instead of the rod.

 Fishing a mountain stream in Japan

-In Japan, tenkara was used to fish for trout and charr in small, high gradient mountain streams.
-For small mountain streams, tenkara really is an ideal way to fish.
+In Japan, tenkara was used to fish for trout and char in small, high gradient mountain streams.
+For small mountain streams, it really is an ideal way to fish.
 You don't make long casts and the fish don't make long runs, so you don't need a reel.
-There are cross currents everywhere and the long rod and light line used in tenkara make it much easier to get a drag-free drift or to keep a fly in an eddy.
+There are cross currents everywhere and the long rod and light line make it much easier to get a drag-free drift or to keep a fly in an eddy.
 Because the line is in the air and not on the water, there is no need to mend.
-There is no excess fly line to step on or get tangled in sticks and snags.
+There is no excess fly line to get caught underfoot or get tangled in sticks and snags.

-That lack of excess line to manage makes tenkara the easiest way for a beginner to learn fly fishing.
+That lack of excess line to manage makes this the easiest way for a beginner to learn fly fishing.
 It is really pretty intuitive and a complete beginner can pick it up without having to take casting lessons.
-Plus, the whole emphasis is on the fishing - on presentation rather than immitation.
-Matching the hatch is not emphasized - and learning latin is absolutely unnecessary!
-Some tenkara anglers use only one fly pattern, and many use only a handful.
+Plus, the whole emphasis is on the fishing rather than the fly choice; on presentation rather than imitation.
+Matching the hatch is not emphasized - and learning Latin is absolutely not necessary!

 Masaki Nakano, Gallatin R. MT

-Tenkara rods are long.
-Most are 11 to 14.5 feet but there are shorter rods for fishing tight overgrown streams.
+The rods are long - most are 10 to 14.5 feet.
 Despite their length, they are very light, ranging from under 2 ounces up to perhaps 4 ounces for the longest rods.
 They are also telescopic, and collapse to between 15" and 24", depending on the model.
 That makes them very easy to transport - whether walking down the trail to the next pool or taking on the plane in your carry-on luggage.
 They are so supple that they can subdue larger fish than you would expect, and still protect very light tippets.
-(A couple of the photos on the site are of 20+ inch fish caught on 6X tippets.)
+(There are photos on the site are of 20+ inch fish caught on 6X tippets.)

-Tenkara lines are usually about the length of the rods, but they are very light - lighter than the lightest fly line.
+The lines are usually about the length of the rods, but they are very light - lighter than the lightest fly line.
 The long rod and light line allow you to keep almost all your line off the water, greatly reducing drag.
-Reduced drag yeilds better presentation, and better presentations yield more fish.
+Reduced drag yields better presentation, and better presentations yield more fish.

-There seem to be two schools of thought with respect to tenkara in the Western World.
-One suggests that tenkara should remain pure and true to the way it is practiced in Japan.
-The other is that "tenkara as practiced in Japan" is too narrowly defined.
+There seems to be two schools of thought with respect to tenkara in the Western World.
+One suggests that it should remain pure and true to the way it is practiced in Japan.
+The other is that "as practiced in Japan" it is too narrowly defined.

-The traditional Japanese definition of tenkara excludes many of the techniques and fly choices that most Americans, most Westerners really, use with their tenkara rods.
+The traditional Japanese definition of tenkara excludes many of the techniques and fly choices that most Americans use.
 The narrow definition also excludes lots of interesting rods - rods that in some cases are better suited to the way we actually fish than "tenkara" rods are.
 Even worse, tenkara as practiced in Japan excludes some wonderful fishing opportunities.
-In Japan, tenkara is only practiced on mountain streams.
+In Japan, it is only practiced on mountain streams.
 In the US we have warm water streams, ponds and lakes full of bluegills, largemouth bass, smallmouth bass, crappies - I mean, how could you not fish for them?
 There is just way too much fun to be had to limit yourself to tenkara fishing as it is done in Japan.
 That just makes no sense.